posativ/regenwolken/README.md

 - start MongoDB via `mongod --dbpath path/to/some/folder`
 - run `python wolken.py my.cloud.org` as non-privileged user
-- finally launch Cloud.app and log in with `leave@thecloud:now` as user:passwd
+- finally launch Cloud.app, register and log in
 - take a test screenshot

 You might wonder, why we ask for "my.cloud.org|my.cl.ly".
 Your /eth/hosts